qidydl/wadny/src/_posts/2002-06-14-metadazzle-overfizzle.md

 Seriously, I’ve got 5 meta tags, 6 link tags, a script tag, and the omnipresent title tag cluttering up my `<head>`.
 A couple of the metas might be useless (I found them in the [NYPL Style Guide](http://www.nypl.org/styleguide/ "New York Public Library Style Guide"){:rel='external'}) but I’ll leave them unless someone tells me otherwise.
 Complying to undefined standards, ooooo fun!

 lanpartylanpartylanpartylanpartylanpartylanpartylanparty!
-I have NO idea what tomorrow is gonna be like… that’s how it typically works with us (the local lan party kids)—next to zero preparation, just show up and hope people bring hubs.
+I have *no* idea what tomorrow is gonna be like… that’s how it typically works with us (the local LAN party kids)—next to zero preparation, just show up and hope people bring hubs.

 Ugh, my ongoing cold thing has now mutated once again.
 It started out as a stuffy nose, then added a sore throat, then seemed to clear up, and now it’s changed into a cough and runny nose.
 Isn’t biology fun? *cough*